 Is the contract with the company you checked out and thought you were dealing with.

 Make sure the company named in the contract is the same one you did all your research on.
 Sometimes the front-end companies are just marketers and do not deliver the actual service.
 They might even assign your contract to another entity, so check the fine print.

 Does the contract require you to pay for any services or items you were unaware of?

 Read the fine print carefully and ensure you are obligating yourself to any expenses not previously disclosed.
 For example, I’ve seen agreements that tack on extra charges for discounted travel or educational expenses that are entirely useless.

 One Last Point – And This is Important

 Did the company insist or encourage you to contact other solutions providers before you make a final decision?

 If the company did, they should get bonus points for this.

-It’s important that you not rush to make a decision about what path to follow to solve your problem before you investigate other possible solutions.
+It would help if you did not rush to decide what path to follow to solve your problem before investigating other possible solutions.
 The more education you have about possible solutions, the more confident you will feel you made the right decision.

 If you are not sure what I’m talking about, use our free online get out of debt calculator to view the different major options.